Pan Am Flight 843: Accident

 The pilots were able to extinguish the fire, after which they headed for Travis Air Force Base for an emergency landing.
 During this time, passenger William Richmond and his wife recorded footage of the burning wing with their camera.
-Finally, about 34 minutes after taking off, and with the landing gear lowered by emergency means, Flight 843 landed safely at Travis.
-In the end, all 153 people on board survived unharmed.
+Finally, about 34 minutes after taking off, and with the landing gear lowered by emergency means, Flight 843 landed safely at Travis, with all 153 people on board surviving unharmed.
 The success of the landing under the circumstances was described as a "miracle" by the news press.

 Investigation

-Three days before the accident on June 25, the number 4 engine was overhauled and seemed to work perfectly for 39 flight hours.
+Three days before the accident on 25 June, the number-4 engine was overhauled and seemed to work perfectly for 39 flight hours.

-The cause of the explosion was revealed to be a catastrophic failure of the engine's third stage turbine disk, resulting from a loss of operating clearance between the disk and the third stage inner sealing ring.
-Improper positioning of the turbine rotor, use of the wrong type of tool and worn parts included in the engine assembly process were blamed for that loss of clearance.
-The CAB accident report states that the inspector on duty during the reinstallation of the turbine rotor "signed off on work he had not inspected".
+The cause of the explosion was revealed to be a catastrophic failure of the engine's third-stage turbine disc, resulting from a loss of operating clearance between the disc and the third-stage inner sealing ring.
+Improper positioning of the turbine rotor, use of the wrong type of tool, and worn parts included in the engine assembly process were blamed for that loss of clearance.
+The Civil Aeronautics Board (CAB) accident report states that the inspector on duty during the reinstallation of the turbine rotor "signed off on work he had not inspected".